 Carl began officiating in 1980 in Long Beach, CA working various levels of HS and college football.
 In 1995, he was honored to follow in his father’s footsteps by being appointed to the officiating staff of the Pac-10 where he worked for five seasons.
 He had the opportunity to work NFL Europe and eventually completed eight seasons there.
 Following the 1999 NCAA season, he was added to the roster of officials in the NFL as a side judge.
 Carl became a referee in 2008.
 Carl has worked many NFL post-season assignments including Super Bowl LI (Atlanta vs. New England) in 2017.

 Walt Coleman began officiating high school football in 1974, joined the NFL in 1989, and became a referee in the league in 1995.
 He worked multiple playoff games, two NFL conference championship games during his 30-year NFL career, and was the alternative referee for three Super Bowls.
 He was an NCAA DI football official in the Southwest Conference.
-Coleman retired as an official from the NFL after working the pro bowl.
+Coleman retired as an official from the NFL after working the pro bowl in 2019.

 Commissioner of the San Francisco Section of the CIF